vjbravo123/Extroverts-Signup-Wizard/README.md

 Completing signup...
 ```

-Buttons are prevented from being repeatedly submitted while an operation is in progress.
+Buttons are prevented from repeated submission while an operation is in progress.

 ### Error Handling

-Errors are presented at two levels:
+Errors are presented through field-level validation and global toast notifications.

-**Field-level errors**
+Examples:

 ```text
 Invalid email address